 Campus Center Facility Policy Overview

-Below are some of the highlights from our Campus Center Building Manual.
-For the complete building manual, please contact Campus Center and Student Experiences at firstname.lastname@example.org or 317-278-8511.
+Highlighted below you can find commonly referenced policies for our Campus Center.
+To access the complete building manual, please contact Campus Center and Student Experiences at firstname.lastname@example.org or 371-278-8511.
 We look forward to hosting you soon.

 Access and Use Policy